Elliottophellia/ayano/README.md

 - [ ] add notice to include agent name when use valagent command
 - [ ] change wheater command from using args[1] to args[1].join(" ")
 - [ ] idk why but weky module is kinda buging in my vps
+- [ ] add cbz format for nhentai download

+please someone contribute im to lazy to do this

 # Config
 ```javascript